A. Gary Anderson

 Cinema Culturas 2023 with Mayor

-UCR Business Interns Create Proposal for Riverside City Leadership
+Interns Create Proposal for Riverside City

 UCR students “were tasked to find a solution to bring prosperity to the Inland Empire, specifically, the city of Riverside,” says student intern Pierre CeArc ’20, ’23 MBA about his internship with Riverside’s Cinema Culturas.